14 July 2023

 The Summer School corresponds to 5 ECTS.
 It is also part of the Postgraduate Certificate in EU Policy Making.
 This certificate is equivalent to 25 ECTS credits and provides an even better insight in the different EU policy areas.

-We will grant one full tuition fee waiver to one student of the summer school programme.
-This waiver will be attributed on the basis of merit and motivation, and will in general, but not exclusively, be granted to a student
+The Institute for European Studies will grant one full tuition fee waiver to one student.
+This waiver will be attributed on the basis of merit and motivation.
+The deadline of this is the 15th of March.